Corina Madreiter-Sokolowski

 Promotion of lifespan by mitochondrial Calcium and ROS homeostasis

 Reactive oxygen species (ROS) play a dual role in cellular biology: they are essential for signal transduction but can cause significant damage when present in excess.
 In this project, we use nematodes (Caenorhabditis elegans) and cellular aging models to explore how mitochondrial calcium regulation influences ROS levels.
 Our goal is to uncover mechanisms that modulate ROS in a targeted way, promoting lifespan extension and improved fitness in old age.
+For more information about our project, please visit the FWF Research Radar.

 Interorganellar communication in cellular senescence

 The FWF research group SENIOPROM is dedicated to uncovering the mechanisms driving cellular senescence.
 Our focus includes mitochondrial function, interactions between mitochondria and other organelles, metabolic regulation, and the maintenance of functional proteins.
 By understanding these processes, we aim to lay the foundation for new therapeutic strategies to selectively eliminate senescent cells, ultimately contributing to healthier aging and improved quality of life.
+For more information about our project, please visit the FWF Research Radar.

 T3-induced rewiring of mitochondrial calcium in cancer cells

 Thyroid hormones are master regulators of cellular metabolism and play a critical role in cancer cells, which depend on energy to support their invasive growth.
 We study how thyroid hormones influence mitochondrial calcium homeostasis, thereby impacting mitochondrial function and energy production in various cancer cell types.
+For more information about our project, please visit the FWF Research Radar.

 Mitochondrial (dys)function in Dravet syndrome